Bixi81/COVID-19/README.md

 As of 31 March, the lethality of Covid-19 in Germany is about 0.8 percent according to RKI.
 The lethality is expected to increase within the next weeks in case more elderly are infected by Covid-19 and/or in case the number of treated patients rises.
 Information from South Korea imply that the lethality of Covid-19 is about 1.1%.
 The figure is based on broad testing in South Korea, which allows a relatively accurate assessment of the overall number of infections.
 After correction for the age distribution, the lethality observed in South Korea could translate to a lethality of about 1.3% in Germany.

+As of 3 April, about 2300 of medical staff in German hospitals are infected with Covid-19, according to the Newspaper "Süddeutsche Zeitung" which cites RKI sources.

 **2. Overall Trends**

 On a semi-log scale, the number of newly discovered/reported infections keeps growing.
 However, there is a slight decrease of the growth rate over time on average.